|

 Edward I resumed striking coins like those of Henry III in Dublin in 1276.
 However the issue was short lived and a major recoinage was started in 1279.
 The first coinage of Edward I is represented by only about half a dozen surviving coins.

+The estimate for the total production of coins in Ireland during this reign is about £50,000 (ref) .
+Being derived from surviving records and comparison of specimens quantities with those of English provincial mints.
+This represents a coinage of about 12,000,000 pennies (only a very small proportion being struck into halfpennies and farthings).
 Edward III produced a brief coinage for Ireland in 1339.
 The style was similar to that of Edward I, with a star in the obverse legend as a mint mark.
 Only two halfpennies and one farthing are known - it is unlikely than any pennies were struck in the 1339 issue, because the corresponding English 1339 issue defined a lower standard for the two smaller denominations which increased their production and reduced the production of pennies - it is unlikely that the Irish coins did not fall into the same pattern.
 The key characteristic of this 1339 coinage which makes it easily identifiable is that the king's name is fully spelled out EDWARDVS even on the farthing rather than abbreviated as on the Edward I issues.

 Detail Links :